OpenMDAO/OpenMDAO-Framework/docs/tutorials/simple_example.rst

 the gradient at various times during the solution procedure by performing a local finite-difference step.
 Calculating the gradient typically involves one or more executions of the objective function depending on the finite difference method that is used.
-This, of course, means that your model is executed some additional times each iteration.
+This, of course, means that your model is executed additional times each iteration.

 Sometimes, the solution process can be sped up by having a component supply its own